sevans924/javascript-closures/README.md

 ## Review 2: Scope Chain
 * Students should complete the review activity independently or in pairs.
 * Allow students the opportunity to ask questions about their student activity and review activity.
 They should share what they discovered.
+* Introduce the term 'lexical environment' - will appear in next lesson
 * Ask students to define scope chain in their own words
 * Ask students to explain how scope chain relates to closures
 ## Instructor Demo 3: Practical Use Cases for Closures

 ### Key terms and points
-* Define 'Lexical Environment'
+* Define 'lexical environment'
 * Closures allow us to create multiple lexical environments that hold different values for local variables.
-*
+* Students will circle back around to these concepts again as they build towards object-oriented programming

 ### Notes
-* Walk students through the myCounter() function in instructor-demo.js.
-Define 'Lexical Environment' and demonstrate that each time the outer function is called, it creates a separate lexical environment.
+* Walk students through ```myCounter()``` in instructor-demo.js.
+Define 'lexical environment' and demonstrate that each time the outer function is called, it creates a separate lexical environment.
 So even though we are calling the same function, it is creating a new environment that may hold a different value.
 * Ask students to brainstorm how this might be valuable based on what they know so far. _i.e. storing data that can only be altered with certain methods_

 ## Student Activity 3: Practical Use Cases for Closures
 * If possible, ask students to work on the activity in student-activity.js in pairs.

 ## Review 3: Practical Use Cases for Closures
 * Open review.js and have students share how they built out the two functions, ```myCounter``` and ```myPassword```.
+Build out the empty functions in review.js as a class.
 * Focus on ```myPassword``` and discuss practical implications for using closures in this way.
 * Looking ahead:
     + explain to students that they will revisit a number of these concepts again when working with classes and object oriented programming.
 Closures will give them access to data stored within functions, similar to private methods in other languages.